tlswg/tls13-spec/draft-ietf-tls-tls13.md

 instead of (or in addition to) the KeyShare extension as specified above.

-Note: because sequence numbers continue to increment between the initial (early) application data and the application data sent after the handshake has completed, an attacker cannot remove early application data messages.

 IMPORTANT NOTE: The security properties for 0-RTT data (regardless of the cipher suite) are weaker than those for other kinds of TLS data.
 Specifically: